3DCoded/Happy-Hare/MMU-Calibration.md

     Bowden calibration and clog detection length have been saved
 ```

-If `extruder_homing_endstop: extruder` or `mmu_gear_touch` or `filament_compression`, then you have a homing endstop and you can simply specify a `BOWDEN_LENGTH` that is GREATER than your estimated length to give plenty of room to find the homing stop (technically, Happy Hare defaults to 2000mm so you can probably omit this parameter completely).

-  > MMU_CALIBRATE_BOWDEN BOWDEN_LENGTH=650

-Finally, if you run into problems or don't have an encoder or homing sensor or have problems with collision detection at the extruder you can run manually.
+3. Finally, if you run into problems or don't have an encoder or homing sensor or have problems with collision detection at the extruder you can run manually.
 To do this, select gate 0, push filament through manually all the way to the extruder gears.
 This run with the `MANUAL=1` option.
 This will measure the distance in reverse to the gate homing position:

   > MMU_CALIBRATE_BOWDEN BOWDEN_LENGTH=650 MANUAL=1